Zika Virus, Mosquitoes, and Microcephaly: A Worrying Infection

 The Zika Virus in North America

-The Zika virus is spreading fast.
-WHO believes that it will appear in every country in North and South America where the Aedes mosquito lives.
+WHO believes that the Zika virus will eventually appear in every country in North and South America where the Aedes mosquito lives.
 Only Canada and Chile are currently free of the mosquito.

 Some health experts in the United States are saying that most of us shouldn't be scared by the Zika virus.
 If we become infected, our symptoms will almost certainly be non-existent to mild.
 Guillain-Barré syndrome may be a secondary effect of the viral infection and can be very serious, but it's a rare disease and is usually treatable.
 The major problem linked to Zika virus is microcephaly in babies.
 This is the effect that is most worrying.
 Microcephaly is a lifelong condition.

 Hopefully researchers will discover ways to protect us from a Zika virus infection.
 It's unknown when this protection will be available, however.
 Until it appears—assuming it ever does—we need to take steps of our own to prevent Zika virus disease.